|MP 8.01.52||Orthopedic Applications of Stem Cell Therapy|

 Osteonecrosis: MSCs Concentrated from Bone Marrow

-A search of online site: ClinicalTrials.gov in March 2013 identified a number of trials on use of MSCs for orthopedic indications from both within and outside the U.S. The following is a sample of some of the larger studies:
+A search of online site ClinicalTrials.gov in March 2014 identified a number of trials on use of MSCs for orthopedic indications from both within and outside the U.S. The following is a sample of some of the larger studies:

-- Medipost is sponsoring a randomized, open-label, multicenter Phase III clinical trial to compare the efficacy and safety of Cartistem® and microfracture in patients with knee articular cartilage injury or defect (NCT01041001).
-MSCs will be isolated from umbilical cord blood and cultured, mixed with semi-solid polymer, and administered in the cartilage tissue lesion by orthopedic surgery.
+- Medipost is sponsoring a randomized, open-label, multicenter phase 3 clinical trial to compare the efficacy and safety of Cartistem® and microfracture in patients with knee articular cartilage injury or defect (NCT01041001).
+MSCs will be isolated from umbilical cord blood and cultured, mixed with semisolid polymer, and administered in the cartilage tissue lesion by orthopedic surgery.
 The study is listed as completed as of April 2012 with an enrollment of 104 patients.
 Preliminary results of this study were presented at the annual meeting of the American Academy of Orthopaedic Surgeons in February 2012.
-As of March 2013, no peer-reviewed publications from this trial have been identified.
+As of March 2014, no peer-reviewed publications from this trial have been identified.

-- NCT00885729 is a Phase I randomized, single-blind, active control trial of MSCs compared with chondrocytes to heal articular cartilage defects in 50 patients.
+- NCT00885729 is a phase 1 randomized, single-blind, active control trial of MSCs compared with chondrocytes to heal articular cartilage defects in 50 patients.
 The study is sponsored by an academic medical center in Norway.
 Both MSCs and chondrocytes will be delivered in a commercially available scaffold (not described).
 The estimated study completion date is 2018.

-- Three series are listed with Trinity Evolution Matrix for foot and ankle surgery, anterior cervical discectomy and fusion (ACDF), and posterior or transforaminal lumbar interbody fusion (PLIF or TLIF).
+- Three large series are listed with Trinity Evolution Matrix (Orthofix) for foot and ankle surgery, anterior cervical discectomy and fusion, and posterior or transforaminal lumbar interbody fusion.
 All 3 studies are listed as ongoing but not recruiting subjects.

-Overall, the literature suggests a technology that is at an early stage of development, with the vast majority of studies focused on development of methods for tissue engineering along with preliminary testing in animal models.
-Despite this research into the methods of treatment, there are uncertainties regarding the optimal source of cells and the delivery method.
-Current available evidence on procedures using autologous bone-marrow-derived mesenchymal stem cells (MSCs) for orthopedic indications in humans consists primarily of case series and small non-randomized comparative trials with insufficient data to evaluate health outcomes.
-In addition, expanded MSCs for orthopedic applications are not FDA approved (concentrated autologous MSCs do not require FDA approval).
-Due the lack of evidence that clinical outcomes are improved, use of stem cells for orthopedic applications is considered investigational.
+The use of mesenchymal stem cells (MSCs) for orthopedic conditions is an active area of research.
+Despite continued research into the methods of harvesting and delivering treatment, there are uncertainties regarding the optimal source of cells and the delivery method.
+Current available evidence on procedures using autologous bone marrow-derived MSCs for orthopedic indications in humans consists of a few small randomized and nonrandomized comparative trials with insufficient data to evaluate health outcomes.
+In addition, expanded MSCs for orthopedic applications are not Food and Drug Administration (FDA) approved (concentrated autologous MSCs do not require FDA approval).
+Due the lack of evidence that clinical outcomes are improved and the lack of regulatory approval, use of stem cells for orthopedic applications is considered investigational.

 Practice Guidelines and Position Statements